RHS Growing Guides

 What and where to buy

-As nectarine trees crop best when grown as fans, it’s a good idea to buy a partially trained two- or three-year-old fan.
-A partially trained tree will save you the time and trouble of training it from scratch.
-Trained trees are more expensive than younger untrained trees, and are usually only available from specialist fruit nurseries.
+As nectarine trees crop best when grown as fans, you may prefer to buy a partially trained two- or three-year-old fan.
+These are more expensive than younger untrained trees and are usually only available from specialist fruit retailers.

 Recommended Varieties